binance/binance-connector-python/.github/ISSUE_TEMPLATE.md

 Before submitting a new issue, please check if a similar issue has already been filed.

 ### Issue subject
-Briefly describe your issue here.
+Briefly describe the issue here.

 ### Expected behaviour